 The Vancouver Cherry Blossom Festival’s Spring Lights Illumination is a free evening event that features cherry blossoms, light displays and entertainment.

-The event is usually part of the annual Vancouver Cherry Blossom Festival (VCBF) which in 2019 ran from April 4th until the 28th.
+The event is usually part of the annual Vancouver Cherry Blossom Festival (VCBF) which in 2022 runs from April 1st until the 28th.
+Because of COVID-19, the event didn’t take place in 2020 or 2021, but hopefully it returns in 2022.

 Cherry Blossom Festival Spring Lights Illumination

 When it happens, Spring Lights Illumination Night is a free family-friendly event that involves impressive light illuminations, cherry blossoms, music, a multi-sensory show and people with their picnics.

 The event typically starts at dusk and continues until about 10 pm.

 Tips and Advice